I am not what you might call a ‘manly’ man.

 I wouldn’t necessarily refer to myself as camp – although I certainly possess camp qualities at times, especially when my obscure sense of humour demands it – but there are elements of my personality that you would not ordinarily associate with the manliest of men.

 For example, I’m not very good at DIY.
 I mean, I try, I really do, but any little projects that I embark upon around the house, often end up looking worse than before I started.
 Besides, I don’t really look the part for DIY, do I?
-Put a vest top, cargo pants and a tool belt on me, and your first impression will be less ‘Bear Grylls’, and more ‘Village People’.
+Put a vest top, cargo pants and a tool belt on me, and your first impression will be less ‘Handy Andy’, and more ‘Village People’.

-It’s the same when the car goes in to a garage.
-Men like me, who are not manly, are embarrassed by our lack of knowledge about cars, and try to persuade mechanics that we know more than the minimal amount we actually do.
-And by ‘minimal’, we’re talking water and oil here.
-We nod along sagely, when they point out that the exhaust manifold has gone, or the head gasket has dropped off; when, in all honesty, they’re just terms I think I’ve heard on Top Gear at some point, and I haven’t the foggiest where to find them on a car.
+It’s the same when my car goes in to a garage.
+Men like me, who are not manly, are embarrassed by our lack of knowledge about cars, and try to convince mechanics that we know more than the minimal amount we actually do (and, by ‘minimal’, we’re talking water and oil here).
+We nod along sagely, when they point out that the exhaust manifold has gone, or the head gasket has dropped off; when, in all honesty, they’re just terms I think I might have heard on Top Gear at some point, and I haven’t the foggiest where to find them on a car.
 If you showed me the inner workings of a car, I’d have as much chance of telling you how a space shuttle works.
 Or a woman, for that matter (although, I’d have far more fun twiddling around with the latter to work it out).